JNRowe/jnrowe.github.io/articles/tips/Custom_locations_in_the_GTK_filechooser.rst

 .. highlight:: cpp

-In :ref:`Fancy_awesome_theming` I included a screenshot that, by accident more than design, spawned today’s tip.
+In :doc:`Fancy_awesome_theming` I included a screenshot that, by accident more than design, spawned today’s tip.

 .. image:: /.images/2009-10-01-gtkrc-mini.png